denolib/test-bot/README.md

 # deno-test-bot

-> A GitHub App built with [Probot](https://github.com/probot/probot) that Bot that automatically runs deno tests
+> A GitHub App built with [Probot](https://github.com/probot/probot) that intend to automatically runs deno tests

 ## Setup